 The CHEMOWARRIOR Foundation is helping to fund exciting Ewing sarcoma research being conducted at the Mary Crowley Cancer Research Center.
-The money we raised in 2014 went towards the preclinical development of the targeted therapy drug described below and we will continue to help fund this work this year, so that a Phase 1 trial can begin for patients in late 2015 or early 2016.
+The money we raised in 2014 – 2016 went towards the development of the targeted therapy drug described below and the opening of a Phase 1 clinical trial in 2017 that is currently recruiting patients.

 Mary Crowley Cancer Research Centers